espritoxyz/tsa/docs/modes/custom-checkers/custom-checkers.md

 - `tsa_mk_int(int bits, int signed)` - an instruction for the symbolic interpreter to create a new symbolic integer value (accepting bits and a flag indicating is it signed) with no specific bounds.

-Some technical details can be found in the [design document](../../design/tsa-checker-functions).

 Usually, the checker file contains a set of assumptions for the input values that would be passed to a method of the first analyzed contract, call invocation of this method and then a set of assertions for the return values and/or the state of the contract after the method execution.